urbit/old-doc/reference/hoon/library/2eO.md

 ::
 ```

-Accepts a nock subject-formula cell and an %iron gate which
+Accepts a nock subject-formula cell and a gate that accepts any noun and produces a unit, which is applied to the subject if nock 11 is invoked.
+Produces a ++toon, which is either a sucessful, blocked, or crashed result.

+`sub` is the subject as a [noun]().

+`fol` is the formula as a [noun]().

-accepts any noun and produces a unit (this is used as nock 11).
+`sky` is an [%iron]() gate which accepts a noun and produces a unit.
-Produces a ++toon, which is a sucesful, blocked, or crashed result.

     ~zod/try=> (mock [5 4 0 1] ,~)
     [%0 p=6]